2sons/firstfollow/README.md

 firstfollow
 ===========

-c program for first and follow of given grammar
+first and follow of given grammar

+The Follwong code generates as what we call as FIRST AND FOLLOW for given non recursive grammar

+The code had been written in C Language

 The following code uses two recursive functions namely first and follow